redteamx/SocialSense/README.md

 class InstagramClient:
     """
     A client for handling Instagram operations such as fetching profiles, liking posts, tracking metrics, and updating follower statuses.

-    This version encapsulates the post-liking logic in a dedicated method, enhances error handling (including rate-limit detection), and logs debug information at key steps.
+    Blocking calls (e.g. Instaloader API calls) are executed in a thread pool (using asyncio.to_thread) so as not to block the async event loop.
     """

     def __init__(self, config: Config, async_logger: AsyncLogger) -> None: